 Shelby McIntosh, Managing Partner

 Shelby is a former teacher & policy researcher who wants to create equitable experiences and opportunities for all learners.
 She has experience helping school districts across Texas solve their biggest challenges, including strategic planning, community engagement, program design and implementation, and leadership development.
 Prior to her consulting work, Shelby conducted and published policy research on college and career readiness, school accountability, and school reform efforts through the American Recovery and Reinvestment Act.
+She has also consulted school districts on their community engagement efforts, including collecting perception data to inform the design and ongoing monitoring of district strategic plans.

 Kristen Howell, Partner